When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 iPhone 15 vs iPhone 14: design

-There’s an extra design change for the Pro phones, which will help them stand out from the standard models.
-The screen bezels have thinner edges and a deeper curve to the glass that will accentuate the chassis’ matte edges.
-The Pro chassis is now made from titanium instead of aluminium to help keep weight down and durability up.
-Pro models get an extra Action button too, replacing the mute switch.
+Both the iPhone 15 Pro and 15 Pro Max get a new Action button, which replaces the mute switch.
 This can carry out various actions depending on the app you’re running, such as being a camera shutter button or switching on the camera’s LED flash to act as a torch.

-The biggest break with the iPhone 14 generation’s design comes on the bottom edge of the phone.
+The biggest break with the iPhone 14 generation comes on the bottom edge of the phone.
 The familiar Lightning port, which has been around since the iPhone 5, has become a USB-C port.
 This means all your Lightning cables are obsolete, unless you have a Magic Mouse 2 or first-generation Apple Pencil to use with a Mac or iPad (or an older iPad, of course).
 This is a big change for Apple.
 It has kept its proprietary phone charging tech despite being an early adopter of USB-C on Mac computers.
 The port is on almost the entire iPad range too, so Lightning’s days are definitely numbered.

 iPhone 15 vs iPhone 14: features